itsashleyooi/snake-game/README.md

 ### To run the game:
 For mac users:
-- Open terminal
+1. Open terminal
-- locate the .py file
+2. Locate the .py file
-- type "python snake-game.py" in terminal
+3. Type `python snake-game.py` in terminal